Ear Surgery Prior To Surgery

 - Let the doctor know if you develop an illness, cold, or any skin infection in the within a week of surgery.

-- Make sure all requested labs and doctors clearance are delivered to Dr. Cruise's office on time.
+- Make sure all requested labs and doctors clearance are delivered to Joseph T Cruise, MD's office on time.

 - Schedule time off work - approximately 1 week if you have an active job.
 Less if your job is sedentary.